 - Invites children to discover how capable they are.
 (Encourages the constructive use of personal power and autonomy.)

 Many people fear that if they stop using punishment, praise, and rewards—the only alternative is permissiveness.
-In the original Positive Discipline, we make it very clear that permissiveness is not healthy for children and does not teach inner locus of control for responsibility, cooperation, and problem-solving skills.
+Adlerian psychology makes it very clear that permissiveness is not healthy for children and does not teach inner locus of control for responsibility, cooperation, and problem-solving skills.
 Because so many people wonder, "What else is there if you give up punishment and rewards?
 (Behaviorism), we have developed 52 Positive Discipline Tool Cards that summarize the alternative discipline methods discussed thoroughly in the Positive Discipline books.

 If you believe in the Positive Discipline methods, please help us educate people who are misusing the term.
 Feel free to share the "About" link.
 Make comments on blog posts and share your own experiences with Positive Discipline.
 Help educate the staff at your children's school.
 Together we can help maintain the mutually respectful concepts of Positive Discipline so that our children will learn the valuable social and life skills necessary to be contributing members of society.